 Then again, maybe Chazelle was just trying to keep the friendly Moonlight-versus-La La Land competition alive.
 After all, the last trailer for First Man bares a passing resemblance to the first teaser for If Beale Street Could Talk, the new movie written and directed by his one-time Best Picture competitor, Barry Jenkins.
 In the short, lovely, and equally plotless Beale Street spot, the sampled audio is from James Baldwin, author of the novel on which the film is based.
 His musings (“I was trying to make a connection between the life I saw and the life I lived”) provide context to James Laxton’s breathtaking imagery: Kiki Layne gripping the edge of a glass counter in anguish; Stephan James yanking at the closed gate of the subway platform like the bars of a jail cell; the two stars wandering a beautifully recreated 1970s Harlem.
 We get little sense of the story, but the film’s emotional and intellectual textures couldn’t be clearer.
 As with the Moonlight preview (our favorite trailer of 2016), it’s almost self-contained in its power, even as it serves the true function of getting everyone excited for a new communion of artistic kindred spirits.

-1. Mission: Impossible—Fallout (second trailer)
+1. Mission: Impossible—Fallout (first trailer)

 Nearly as nonstop awesome as the movie it’s advertising, which is really saying something.
 One could argue, of course, that a film with this much exciting action to highlight kind of sells itself.
 But if the Fallout trailer doesn’t reinvent the wheel, there’s still a superb rhythm and internal logic to the thing—to the way it bolts, with a conviction worthy of Ethan Hunt himself, from the foreboding, whispered warnings of its opening seconds to the full-bore thrills (and solid laugh lines) that follow.
 Hell, the spot is so satisfying, so cool, that it makes Imagine Dragons sound good, which is basically the definition of a rising tide lifting all (speed)boats.
 Not that it needs them, but extra points for Henry Cavill dramatically reloading his biceps—the funny-amazing trailer moment of the year.